Thomas-Metcalf/Portfolio/README.md

 > Male

 I study Game Art in first year at University of Lancashire.
 I primarily work with Autodesk Maya, Adobe Photoshop and Libresprite.
 In my own time I enjoy games such as Sea of Thieves, Payday 2, Monkey Island and Terraria, and I do some light game development from time to time.
 I am a keen game artist and am always on the lookout for inspiration wherever I go.
-I have a particular fondness for british steam locomotives, especially those of the 2nd and 4th eras, and enjoy camping.
+I have a particular fondness for british steam locomotives, I am play Soprano Cornet for a brass band, and enjoy camping.

 ## How this works

-Each project has it's own file, which will contain a readme.
+Each project has it's own file, which contains a readme.
 This file contains screenshots and a description of the project.
-Some files will contain the original project file but this may not always be the case.
+Some files contain the original project file but this may not always be the case.

 ## Links